 The proposed program is not directly related to an identified low productivity program identified by the Commission.

 P. If proposing a distance education program, please provide evidence of the

 Principles of Good Practice (as outlined in COMAR 13B.02.03.22C)

-The proposed program is not designed as a distance education program as less than 50% of the courses will be offered online.
+The program is not designed as a distance education program.